 “I would recommend Breakthrough Performance Group’s Lean Six Sigma Black Belt training for anyone in any industry.”
 That was Jenna McHugh’s reply to the question “Would you recommend BPG Black Belt training to other Human Resource professionals?”
-Jenna, Vice President, Human Resources at Sur-Seal
+Jenna, Vice President, Human Resources at Sur-Seal, explains why:

 Jenna’s first exposure to Six Sigma was when she worked in credit at Macy’s.
 She saw how processes that improved accuracy benefitted the company, customers, and employees.
 Her interest in Six Sigma grew over the years as she had opportunities to work with Macy’s Six Sigma Green and Black Belts.

 In March 2018, when Jenna had the opportunity to receive an Ohio Means Jobs (OMJ) grant for the BPG Lean Six Sigma training, she took it.
 Jenna was impressed with the rigor of the program.
 She enjoyed the networking and learning opportunities that came from working with a diverse group of students on her Black Belt Project (which focused on improving accounting processes for closing the books).
 In addition, Jenna, who has done a lot of metric and analytical reporting with Excel, says the training exposed her to a variety of online reporting tools that she had never used.

 As an HR executive, Jenna says that if she saw a resume with the BPG Black Belt certification listed, it would suggest to her that the job candidate is likely to: